juei-dev/adsbmonitor/README.md

 Nov 9, 2021:
   - Added receiver reach graph - still not finished yet though
-  - Receiver details (receiver reach circle) is now hidden and can be enabled using RcvDet -button
+  - Receiver details (main receiver reach circle) is now hidden and can be enabled using RcvDet -button
   - Added receiver minimum altitude / distance graph
   - Finally made even some cleanup and separated all the scripts to distinct js -files and the styles to the own CSS-file

+Nov 10, 2021:
+  - Added some minor details to main receiver distance / direction circle (RSSI on each 18 degrees recorded and red quadrant lines for max distances in the quadrant)

 ---
-**Current features:**
+## Current features:

 - OpenStreetMap (using Leaflet) displaying:
 	- Aircraft position
 	- Aircraft heading/track with a line which end point is in a position where the aircraft would be in one minute if the speed and and track would be the same